Madison Square Garden

 The P.T.
 Barnum's Roman Hippodrome opened in 1874 on the northeast side of Madison Square, between 26th and 27th streets.
 The site was previously used by the New York and Harlem Railroad as passenger depot and freight warehouse.

 The first venue named Madison Square Garden, opened in 1879, on the site of the former Roman Hippodrome.
 The second Madison Square Garden opened in 1890, both located on Madison Square, on East 26th Street and Madison Avenue.
-The third Madison Square Garden opened in 1925 at 8th Avenue and 50th Street.
+The third Madison Square Garden opened in 1925 at 8th Avenue and 50th Street, now site of the New World Stages.

 In 1932, the Madison Square Garden Bowl was built in Queens at 48th Street and Northern Boulevard in Long Island City.
 Tex Rickard, a boxing promoter and the owner of the famous arena in Manhattan, had the initiative to built a spinoff of the Garden.
 Its capacity was 72 thousand spectators in an outdoor wooden arena and it hosted circuses and boxing matches.
 The arena was demolished in the late 1930s.